unicef/publicgoods-toolkit/community.md

 Some DPG projects go even a step further.
 As a way to spur further investment by commercial participants, they undertake to create commercial opportunities for participants.
+For example, the [DPG Mojaloop publishes a vetted list of consultants, systems integrators, training organizations, business operations supporters and other solution providers](https://mojaloop.io/mojaloop-business-directory), connecting them to new business opportunities, and [hosts training, networking, and business development events](https://mojaloop.io/category/events/).
 Sometimes these opportunities tend to reward more active project participants.
 So long as these opportunities do not start to create monopolizable advantages, they can be effective ways to promote sustainability for some DPG efforts.
 A review of an open source project's governance documents, if available, can give you some additional sense of how well commercial engagement is steered towards the collective good.

- The Mifos Initiative knew that engaging existing banking institutions -- and creating opportunities for new, innovative, local companies that could deliver the 'last mile' for financial inclusion -- was key to product adoption.
+ The Mifos Initiative knew they not only had to engage existing banking institutions to drive product adoption, but they also had to create opportunities for new, innovative, local companies that could deliver the 'last mile' for financial inclusion.
 A centralized, proprietary model could never support the innovation and scale needed to make their product useful and trusted across so many locales and domains.
-Open source made it easy for [*anyone*](https://mifos.org/impact/powered-by-mifos/) to deliver a new financial service product simply by developing a new extension, creating a new application or packaged solution on top of the Mifos infrastructure, or integrating Mifos with their own product.
-Mifos also invested early in developing [local IT partnerships](https://mifos.org/mifos-initiative/partner-led-ecosystem-2/) to help with implementating, hosting, and supporting Mifos X. Mifos further supports innovation and adoption with [community chapters](https://mifos.org/resources/community/mifos-chapters/), through which local citizen volunteers help their local communities to use and shape Mifos to their particular needs.
+Open source made it easy for [*anyone*](https://mifos.org/impact/powered-by-mifos/) to deliver a new financial service product simply by developing a new extension, creating a new application or packaged solution on top of the Mifos infrastructure, or by integrating Mifos with their own product.
+Mifos also invested early in developing [local IT partnerships](https://mifos.org/mifos-initiative/partner-led-ecosystem-2/) to help with implementating, hosting, and supporting Mifos X. Moreover, they turned users into active agents for innovation and adoption by establishing[community chapters](https://mifos.org/resources/community/mifos-chapters/).
+These local volunteer organizations help communities use and shape Mifos to their particular needs, and they provide feedback to the main project (see the Appendix[LINK] for how Mozilla supports a much less centralized volunteer community around the Common Voice open data project).

 **KEY RECOMMENDATION**: Encouraging commercial participation can be useful to a DPG's adoption and sustainability, but take care to foster diverse commercial actors and be wary of creating commerical opportunities that could permit unfair advantage.